- Latin Name-Calamagrostis Canadensis Hardy Zone- 5-8 Mature Height-2-5ft Sun Or Shade- Full Sun

 Blue Joint Grass - Calamagrostis Canadensis

-Blue Joint Grass is a fast growing grass that prefers the cool season.
-It blooms from June until August and does best in a wet sandy soil.
-It can grow anywhere between 3 and 6 feet in height and prefers full sunshine or at the very least partial sunshine.
+Blue Joint Grass is a fast growing grass that prefers the cooling season.
+It blooms from June until August and does best in the wet sandy soil.
+It can grow anywhere between 3 and 6 feet in height and prefers full sunshine or at the very least partial sun.
 It has a purple seed that looks like a little spike.
 This grass has been known to stabilize stream banks and help growth in eroded wet areas.
 It needs between two and three feet between each plant to thrive and grow to its full maturity.
-It is a very hardy plant and it can even survive extreme winters up to -40F.
+It is a very hardy plant, and it can even survive extreme winters up to -40F.